Videos & Podcasts

 'A Cup of Tea' is a modernist style short story written by Katherine Mansfield in 1922.
 Rosemary, the protagonist, is caught up in a fantasy of helping others, but it doesn't go as planned.
 This post takes you to a Podcast and further reading about the story.

 Official Communication is done through Inter and Intra-Office Communication Tools.
 Notice, Circular and Memo are the Intra-Office (Within the organisation) tools.
 Letters come in the Inter-Office Communication category.
+Block Format of Letter Writing is used these days for Official Communication.

 Amrita Pritam (born 31 August 1919) is a household name in Punjab, being the first most prominent woman Punjabi poet and fiction writer.
 After partition, she made Delhi her second home.
-She was the first woman recipient of the Sahitya Akademi Award,
+She was the first woman recipient of the Sahitya Akademi Award, the first Punjabi woman to receive the Padma Shree from the President of India in 1969.

 A Friend in Need, a short story by Somerset Maugham.
 This is a cool and unemotional study of an unscrupulous man.
 As it often happens in Maugham's stories, the story takes an ironic turn and the true character of the man is revealed.

-George Bernard Shaw speaks of English in English!
+George Bernard Shaw speaks English in English!
 He underlines what he means by English Speaking.
 The insights that he gives are deep and one can really understand the English Language's nature by it.
 It is at the same time light-hearted and fluent.